What Is a Film Fixer? The Complete Guide to Production Fixers

 Understanding What Shapes Fixer Pricing in Colombia

-Fixer costs in Colombia depend on the scope of services, the engagement duration, the regions involved, and the production's complexity.
-Colombia's cost structure sits well below North American or Western European rates, which is part of its appeal as a production destination, but project-to-project variation makes published numbers misleading.
+Here is what we have to work with.
+Fixer costs in Colombia depend on the scope of services, the buy-in length, the regions involved, and the production's complexity.
+Colombia's cost structure sits well below North American or Western European rates.
+This is part of its appeal as a production destination, but project-to-project variation makes published numbers misleading.
 Here is how pricing works in practice and what variables drive the investment.

-- ●Individual fixers typically charge day rates that reflect their experience, regional specialization, and language capabilities
+- Person fixers mostly charge day rates that reflect their experience, regional specialization, and language skills

-- ●Production service companies quote project-based fees bundling coordination, crew management, equipment sourcing, incentive paperwork, and administrative compliance
+- Shoot service firms quote project-based fees bundling planning, crew management, gear sourcing, incentive forms, and administrative compliance

-- ●Full-service fees generally represent a percentage of total local production spend in Colombia
+- Full-service fees mostly represent a percentage of total local production spend in Colombia

 Day Rates vs Project-Based Engagements

-A solo fixer charging a daily rate suits small productions — a documentary crew of three or four people shooting in a single Colombian city for several days.
-For anything larger, a production service company provides stronger value because it consolidates crew payroll, equipment sourcing, permit management, financial accounting in COP, and production coordination into a single relationship.
-Comparing a freelancer's day rate to a company's project fee is misleading; the company replaces multiple roles the production would otherwise fill independently, carries appropriate insurance, employs crew in compliance with Colombian labor law, and provides the financial infrastructure that Ley de Cine incentive applications and international audit trails require.
+A solo fixer charging a daily rate suits small shoots — a documentary crew of three or four people shooting in a single Colombian city for several days.
+For anything larger, a shoot service firm gives stronger value because it consolidates crew payroll, gear sourcing, permit management, financial accounting in COP, and production planning into a single relationship.
+Comparing a freelancer's day rate to a firm's project fee is misleading.
+The firm replaces many roles the production would otherwise fill independently, carries appropriate insurance, employs crew in compliance with Colombian labor law, and gives the financial infrastructure that Ley de Cine incentive applications and global audit trails need.

 Variables That Shape the Final Number

-Several factors determine what a production will invest: which Colombian regions the shoot covers (Bogotá and Cartagena carry different cost profiles than Medellín, Cali, or rural departments), the duration of the engagement across pre-production, filming, and wrap, the size of the local crew, the number and complexity of locations and their associated permit requirements, whether the production involves Ley de Cine incentive applications, whether specialized services like jungle logistics, marine coordination on the Caribbean or Pacific coasts, or aerial filming in restricted airspace are needed.
-The most productive approach is sharing a complete project brief and receiving a detailed, line-by-line quote.
-Transparent fixers encourage budget conversations and explain every cost component without defensiveness.
+Several factors determine what a production will invest: which Colombian regions the shoot covers (Bogotá and Cartagena carry different cost profiles than Medellín, Cali, or rural departments), the length of the buy-in across pre-production, filming, and wrap, the size of the local crew, the number and complexity of locations and their associated permit needs, whether the production involves Ley de Cine incentive applications, whether specialized services like jungle logistics, marine planning on the Caribbean or Pacific coasts, or aerial filming in off-limits airspace are needed.
+The most productive way is sharing a complete project brief and receiving a detailed, line-by-line quote.
+Transparent fixers back budget conversations and explain each cost parts without defensiveness.

 Why the Investment Consistently Pays for Itself

 Productions that skip the fixer to save money in Colombia frequently spend more by the end of the shoot.
-A single lost filming day — caused by a permit rejection from an Alcaldía office, equipment stuck in customs at El Dorado airport, a breakdown in communication with a community that controls location access — costs far more than the fixer's entire engagement.
-Beyond preventing failures, experienced fixers actively reduce costs through their knowledge of Colombian pricing norms, their standing relationships with vendors who extend preferred rates, and their ability to build budgets that prevent the overruns international producers accumulate when they estimate Colombian costs using North American or European assumptions.
-The fixer is not an overhead line item; it is the mechanism that keeps every other line item honest.
+A single lost filming day — caused by a permit rejection from an Alcaldía office, gear stuck in customs at El Dorado airport, a breakdown in communication with a community that controls location access — costs far more than the fixer's entire buy-in.
+Beyond preventing failures, skilled fixers actively reduce costs through their knowledge of Colombian pricing norms, their standing relationships with vendors who extend preferred rates, and their ability to build budgets that prevent the overruns global producers accumulate when they estimate Colombian costs using North American or European assumptions.
+The fixer is not an overhead line item.
+It is the mechanism that keeps each other line item honest.

 How to Choose a Fixer